NayameoW/nayameow.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+## About me

+Hi!
 My name is Tiancheng Xing(邢天骋).
 I'm currently a Master student at School of Computing,  National University of Singapore(NUS).
-I'm working as a student researcher in TEST lab at NUS, advised by Prof.Manuel Rigger.
+I worked as a student researcher in TEST lab at NUS, advised by Prof.Manuel Rigger.
 Before that, I obtained my bachelor's degree in Software Institute, Nanjing University(NJU).

+## Research Interests

-I'm currently working on Database Testing and some LLM topics.
+I'm currently working on:

+- LLM Safety

+- Proactive Dialogs and LLM Role Playing